 HOW MUCH TIME IS NEEDED

-If you are more keen to making a longer trip out of it, we’d recommend venturing further out and doing some activities in the surrounding areas of the park.
-We’ll get to that below in a bit.
+If you are more keen to making a longer trip out of it, we’d recommend venturing further out and doing some activities in the surrounding areas of the park like Burney Falls or Mount Shasta.

 OTHER THINGS TO CONSIDER

 The main things to consider with this park, are really the climate & weather, and lodging.
-As you can see above, the temperatures can get very hot during the day, and very low overnight, making non-lodging camping tough.
+As you can see above, the temperatures can get very hot during the day in summer, and very low overnight, making non-lodging camping tough.
 And with the amount of snow Lassen gets during the winter, you’ll probably want to avoid coming during the winter months.
-Aside from this, Lassen Volcanic National Parks is one of the easier parks to visit in our minds.
+Aside from this, Lassen Volcanic National Parks in California is one of the easier parks to visit in our minds.

 MAP OF CALIFORNIA

 Want to see all of the different things to do in Lassen Volcanic National Park?
 If so, this map is for you.
-Not only does our interactive map of California have ALL the details and location info for the locations and activities in this article, but it also has over 500 other points of interest in California in it.
+Not only does our bucket list map and guide to California have ALL the details and location info for the locations and activities in this article, but it also has over 600 other points of interest in California in it.
 With all of the location specific details and information like GPS location, dog-friendliness, cost, and more, as well as an itinerary creator, this map is the perfect trip planning companion.

 ULTIMATE GUIDE TO LASSEN VOLCANIC NATIONAL PARK